Updated 31 March 2025

-Earlier today the UK Government announced reforms to health and disability benefits.
-This included some significant changes to Personal Independence Payments (PIP).
+The UK Government has announced reforms to health and disability benefits.
+This includes some significant changes to Personal Independence Payments (PIP) and Universal Credit.
+There are also implications for those who may no longer be eligible for Carers Allowance.

 What changes to PIP are being proposed?

-The main changes proposed for PIP in the green paper are:
+The main changes proposed for PIP in the green paper include:

-- To make it more difficult for people with lower levels of daily care needs to qualify.
-Only those who score a minimum of 4 points in at least one of those ten activities will be eligible for the daily living component of PIP.
+- Claimants will need to score a minimum of 4 points in at least one of the ten activities to be eligible for the daily living component of PIP.
 It will still be necessary to score 8 points in total.
-This is due to apply from 2026/27.
+This will make it difficult for people with lower levels of daily care needs to qualify for PIP.
+This change is due to apply from 2026/27.

-- Using receipt of PIP as the gateway to qualifying for the health related addition in Universal Credit, replacing the Work Capability Assessment (WCA).
-Due to apply from 2028/29.
+- PIP will become the gateway to qualifying for the health related addition in Universal Credit, replacing the Work Capability Assessment (WCA).
+This is due to apply from 2028/29.

-- Raising the age for qualifying for PIP to 18.
+- The age for qualifying for PIP will be raised to 18.
 Timing TBC.

 How will these proposed changes to PIP affect disabled people in Scotland?

-It is important to note that the main reforms to PIP are not due to take effect until after April 2026, by which time it’s expected that everyone on PIP in Scotland will have transferred to the Scottish ‘version’ of PIP, Adult Disability Payment (ADP).
+It is important to note that the main reforms to PIP are not due to take effect until after April 2026, by which time it’s expected that everyone on PIP in Scotland will have transferred to Adult Disability Payment (ADP).

 The Scottish Government has also ruled out similar changes to Adult Disability Payment.